 Nobody knows we are out here.
 No one has a clue about the big miles and intimidating ups and downs laid out for us over the next 38 hours.
 Our membership in the Secret Society of Randonneuring is alive and well this day.

 We pedal into Frederick County countryside.
 Views are limited, but night sounds and smells surround us.
-A car periodically swooshes around us.
+A car periodically swooshes by.
 Occasional rooster crows alert of dawn’s imminent arrival.
 The odor of farmland permeates the air – the smell of money, as we used to say growing up.

 Morning is refreshingly cool.
 I savor it knowing that the heat of summer will follow soon enough.
 Felkerino comments on the arrival of first light.
 I look east, and see the deep pink burn of dawn, but we turn west just as the sun positions to beam over the hills.
 If not for our affiliation with the Secret Society of Randonneuring, we could pause for the full thrill of what surely is a brilliant sunrise.
 Ah well.